gpm22/ossu-projects/Operating Systems - Three Easy Pieces/homework-chapter-15.md

   | 896  | 5/5    | 3/5    | 5/5    | 13/15 |
   | 1024 | 5/5    | 5/5    | 5/5    | 15/15 |

-  The mean curve it is almost linear.
+  The mean curve is almost linear.

   ![img](./homework-chapter-15.png)